-Bitbox stores a set of pad configurations and mixer settings as a preset.
+Bitbox mk2 stores a set of pad configurations and mixer settings as a preset.
 You can save as many presets as you want, as long as there is room for the files on your microSD card.
-When you turn on bitbox, it automatically loads the most recently used preset on this microSD card.
-The microSD card that comes with bitbox has 9 presets and corresponding WAV files on it.
+When you turn on bitbox mk2, it automatically loads the most recently used preset on this microSD card.
+The microSD card that comes with bitbox mk2 has over 75 presets and over 800 WAV files on it.

-When bitbox loads a preset, it loads the set of WAV files and configured parameters for each pad saved in the preset.
-Review the loaded presets to see some examples of bitbox features in action.
-The presets that are loaded on bitbox use only a small fraction of the WAV files that are available on the microSD card.
-You can use the microSD card to load your own WAV files into bitbox, as well as record new ones.
-Bitbox also enables you to customize and create your own presets.
+When bitbox mk2 loads a preset, it loads the set of WAV files and configured parameters for each pad saved in the preset.
+Review the loaded presets to see some examples of bitbox mk2 features in action.
+The presets that are loaded on bitbox mk2 use only a small fraction of the WAV files that are available on the microSD card.
+You can use the microSD card to load your own WAV files into bitbox mk2, as well as record new ones.
+Bitbox mk2 also enables you to customize and create your own presets.

 Presets are saved on the microSD card when you choose to save them.
-If you load a different preset without first saving the current preset, you will lose your work.
+If you load a different preset or power down the module without first saving the current preset, you will lose your work.
 If you change to a different microSD card, you will have a different set of presets.
 When you switch to a different preset, all previous settings will be replaced with the settings of the newly selected preset, which may be blank.

-As of bitbox 3.0, bitbox now stores all of the preset xml files in sub-folders under the \Presets folder.
+Bitbox mk2 stores all of the preset xml files in sub-folders under the \Presets folder.
 Each preset has its own sub-folder with the name of the preset, and a preset.xml file within that sub-folder.
 E.g. the preset My Kickin Grooves will be stored as a file named preset.xml in the \Presets\My Kickin Grooves folder.
 When you first start working with the preset, it will point to the WAV files in their source folders.
 The Pack function will copy all of the used WAV files into the preset folder.

-Bitbox 3.0 also changes where new recordings are stored.
 When you create a new recording, it will be stored in the folder for that preset.
 For example, the first new recording for the My Kickin Grooves preset will be saved as \Presets\My Kickin Grooves\RC000001.wav.

-Bitbox will migrate legacy presets to the new file structure as you use them.
+If bitbox mk2 finds legacy bitbox presets in the root folder, it will migrate them to the new file structure as you use them.